 The report includes two supporting appendices.
 Appendix A lists the search categories, along with examples.
 Appendix B provides a complete catalogue of the laws in place in each state.
 Interactive maps and continuously updated information on laws and regulations like those listed in Appendix B can be found in the Database of State Laws Impacting Health Care Costs and Quality jointly developed by CPR and The Source on Healthcare Price and Competition at the UC Hastings College of the Law with support from the Robert Wood Johnson Foundation.
 The publicly available database houses state legislation governing price transparency, provider market power, provider payment, provider networks, and health insurance benefits for all 50 states.

 A similar analysis was first conducted by CPR in 2014 when the National Academy of Social Insurance commissioned the study.
 Given the continued upward trends in market consolidation and health care prices, CPR developed the 2020 report.
+CPR updated the 2020 report in June 2020 to include additional analysis.

 About Catalyst for Payment Reform